-Others may become involved in a fragmented way, or because a number of issues have resulted in the need for a specific service.
+Some may become involved because of the complexity and related concerns.
+Others may become involved in a fragmented way or because a number of issues have resulted in the need for a specific service.

-No two situations are the same and as professionals, we all need to understand this, how to manage this and how to understand the methods for dealing with the differing needs that will occur.
+No two situations are the same and as professionals we all need to understand this, how to manage this and how to understand the methods for dealing with the differing needs that will occur.

-This course(Working with Families with Complex Needs) is aimed at line managers or senior practitioners who will have to manage a variety of complex issues and family situations on a daily basis.
+This course is aimed at line managers or senior practitioners who will have to manage a variety of complex issues and family situations on a daily basis.

 By the end of this course learners should understand:

 • An overview of modern family life and what a ‘complex’ family looks like

 • How families become ‘broken’ and how they can be supported